trussworks/truss-aws-tools/README.md

 AWS tools that come in handy.

 * ebs-delete snapshots an EBS volume before deleting, and won't delete volumes that belong to CloudFormation stacks.
+* rds-snapshot-cleaner removes manual snapshot for a RDS instance that are older than X days or over a maximum snapshot count.
 * s3-bucket-size figures out how many bytes are in a given bucket as of the last CloudWatch metric update.
 Must faster and cheaper than iterating over all of the objects and usually "good enough".

 ## Developer Setup